 Establishing Fault in an Accident with a Driverless Car

 Several factors must be taken into account to determine who is responsible for an accident with an autonomous vehicle.
 For instance, one or more vehicles may have violated traffic rules before the accident happened.
 Alternatively, a jaywalker could have contributed to the accident.

 A driverless car can only be held liable depending on the operator of the wheel of a partially driverless car, driver of the car, and the manufacturers of the driverless car.
 Still, the jury can decide on a specific percentage that each party should share if multiple cars contributed to the accident.

 Accidents associated with self-driving vehicles are becoming common, which is why victims may not understand who is supposed to pay for the damages.
 Fortunately, the victims can file a personal injury lawsuit against the company behind the driverless vehicle for the damages under product liability laws.

 But if a driver was on autopilot mode when the accident happened, they may be sued for negligence.
-If you get knocked by a driverless car, you are allowed to file a lawsuit to get compensated for lost wages, pain and suffering, medical expenses, or property damage.
+If you get knocked by a driverless car, you are allowed to file a lawsuit to get compensated for:

 Family members who have lost someone in a driverless vehicle accident can also file a wrongful death lawsuit to receive compensation for damages.
 This should cater for the funeral expenses, loss of income and financial support through the death of a loved one.